Merchandising with Coveo

 For well-formed product discovery, your website will leverage three main interfaces: search, product listings and recommendations.

 An end user’s experience with Coveo usually starts with keyword search.
 You’ll need to index products with Coveo to optimize the search results for the queries entered by end users in the search box.
 Triggering a search leads the customer to a search result page that contains facets (also known as filters), badging, and pagination or the more common infinite scroll.
-By default, the ranking of products returned by Coveo are sorted by relevance, meaning that it combines the rules you have established and the AI-driven scoring of the products.
+By default, the ranking of products returned by Coveo are sorted by relevance, meaning that it combines the rules you’ve established and the AI-driven scoring of the products.

 Also, Coveo serves and reorders the content on all PLPs, the categories from your navigation menu, and special landing pages from campaigns or any pages that display products.